ngamiga@gmail.com

 • Access to Amibench

-• Loads of new Amiga apps and software or setup ready to go
+• Loads of new Amiga apps and software all setup and ready to go

 • Looks to have good dev support